-Walter Shurminsky O.D. performs a comprehensive eye examination to determine both the health of the eyes as well as to look for adverse affect of systemic ailments.
-This is done through the utilization automated and traditional instrumentation.
+Walter Shurminsky O.D. performs a comprehensive eye examination to determine both the health of the eyes as well as to look for adverse affects of systemic ailments.
+This is done through the utilization of automated and traditional instrumentation.
 The exam checks internal and external structure of the eyes looking for pathology such as cataracts, glaucoma, or diabetes.
 Once good health is determined, visual function can then be tested.

 An eye exam in Ramsey NJ

 No matter what your age, our optometrist recommends having a yearly eye exam.
 You are never too old or too young!